jecisc/TinyLogger/documentation/DevelopmentGuide.md

 	^ 'HTTP'
 ```

 Next step is to define the `record:` method to actually write the log.
-The superclass manages the preamble and formating directly via the method `record:on:` that needs to be called in your `record:` method.
+The superclass manages the preamble and formatting directly via the method `record:on:` that needs to be called in your `record:` method.

 ```Smalltalk
 TinyHTTPLogger>>record: aString